-The Montepuez Ruby Mine is located in Cabo Delgado province in north-eastern Mozambique, approximately 170 km west of Pemba (Figure M1).
+The Montepuez Ruby Mine (MRM) is located in Cabo Delgado province in north-eastern Mozambique, approximately 170 km west of Pemba (Figure M1).
 MRM is the world's single-largest producing ruby mine.

-Located at latitude 13°10'S and longitude 39°20'E at an average elevation of 450 msl, the site is some 30 km east of the regional town of Montepuez.
-The nearest village is Namanhumbir, less than 1 km from the project camp and approximately 6.6 km from the mining areas.
+Located at latitude 13°10'South and longitude 39°20'East at an average elevation of 450 m above mean sea level, the site is 30 km east of the regional town of Montepuez.
+The nearest village is Namanhumbir, less than one km from the project camp and approximately 6.6 km from the mining areas.
 The main office has been shifted from MRM camp residential area to mine operational area, while the accommodation remains at the Namanhumbir mine camp.
 The camp is accessed via a 1.2 km long dirt road from the regional Route 242, which connects Pemba and Montepuez.